Goldney Hall: Motto

 The hall's motto is Honor Virtutis Præmium ("Honour is the Reward of Virtue").

 Sports

 The hall fields a number of sports teams including football, netball and rugby.

 Goldney Hall FC compete in the Bristol University Intramural Accenture League 4.
 They won the title in the 09/10, 12/13 and 15/16 seasons.
+They are current holders of the Bristol University Intramural Division 3 title, under the name The Wanderers, following their success in the 22/23 season.

 Film location

-Goldney Hall is a popular location for filming with The Chronicles of Narnia, The House of Eliott, Truly, Madly, Deeply, the 2002 Christmas episode of Only Fools and Horses, Casualty and Skins being filmed there.
+Goldney Hall is a popular location for filming with The Chronicles of Narnia, The House of Eliott, Truly, Madly, Deeply, Berkeley Square, the 2002 Christmas episode of Only Fools and Horses, Casualty and Skins being filmed there.
 Its latest appearance is in the BBC series Sherlock, as the venue for the wedding of John Watson and Mary Morstan in the second episode of the third season, "The Sign of Three".